RunGT/rungt/README.md

 ### Hi, Terry here 👋 👨🏾‍💻

-I’m currently working with Founders and Coders to become a rounded full stack developer.
+I’m currently working with Founders and Coders.
 My interest in technology was born form the desire make a difference by solving problems with people and relationships in mind.

 Before my quest to become a developer I have worked in technical and creative positions: